ristea/sspcab/README.md

-#  Self-Supervised Predictive Convolutional Attentive Block for Anomaly Detection (official)
+#  Self-Supervised Predictive Convolutional Attentive Block for Anomaly Detection - CVPR 2022 (official repository)

 We propose to integrate the reconstruction-based functionality into a novel self-supervised predictive architectural building block.
 The proposed self-supervised block is generic and can easily be incorporated into various state-of-the-art anomaly detection methods.

-The original paper could be found at: https://arxiv.org/pdf/2111.09099.pdf
+The open-access paper can be found at: https://arxiv.org/pdf/2111.09099.pdf

 This code is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.